-Chocolate spelt bread could be just what you are looking for if your looking for a wheat free spelt bread recipe.
+Chocolate spelt cake could be just what you are looking for if your looking for a wheat free spelt flour cake recipes.
 This is definitely one of my favourite parts of writing my blog.
 My virtual trip to Granny’s Kitchen.
 It doesn’t quite beat the real thing but it’s a close second.
-This chocolate spelt bread recipe is a real favourite, so I thought I’d share it with you, with Granny’s permission of course.
+This chocolate spelt cake recipe is a real favourite, so I thought I’d share it with you, with Granny’s permission of course.

 Granny always comes up with some fab little treats.
 I sent her a mini loaf tin for Christmas in the very hope she would come up with something magical.
 And she did!
-Chocolate meets bread in a wheat free kinda way!
-Perfect!
+Chocolate meets spelt in a wheat free kinda way!
+These chocolate spelt cakes or muffins if you prefer are delicious!

 300 ml warm water